-As you get started with Relative Insight, here are some key terms that will help you understand and navigate the platform.
+As you get started with Relative Insight, here are the key terms you should become familiar with.

-Standard English – a generic representation of the English language, this data is already built into the platform and can be used as a basis of comparison
+Standard English – A generic representation of the English language comprised of nearly 10M words from over 100K data sources.
+This data is built into the platform and can be used as a baseline for comparisons.